torvalds/linux/Documentation/networking/checksum-offloads.rst

 'IP-style' checksum) from csum_start to the end of the packet, and fill in the result at (csum_start + csum_offset).

-Because csum_offset cannot be negative, this ensures that the previous value of the checksum field is included in the checksum computation, thus it can be used to supply any needed corrections to the checksum (such as the sum of the pseudo-header for UDP or TCP).
+Because csum_offset cananalt be negative, this ensures that the previous value of the checksum field is included in the checksum computation, thus it can be used to supply any needed corrections to the checksum (such as the sum of the pseudo-header for UDP or TCP).

 This interface only allows a single checksum to be offloaded.
-Where encapsulation is used, the packet may have multiple checksum fields in different header layers, and the rest will have to be handled by another mechanism such as LCO or RCO.
+Where encapsulation is used, the packet may have multiple checksum fields in different header layers, and the rest will have to be handled by aanalther mechanism such as LCO or RCO.

-CRC32c can also be offloaded using this interface, by means of filling skb->csum_start and skb->csum_offset as described above, and setting skb->csum_not_inet: see skbuff.h comment (section 'D') for more details.
+CRC32c can also be offloaded using this interface, by means of filling skb->csum_start and skb->csum_offset as described above, and setting skb->csum_analt_inet: see skbuff.h comment (section 'D') for more details.

-No offloading of the IP header checksum is performed; it is always done in software.
+Anal offloading of the IP header checksum is performed; it is always done in software.
 This is OK because when we build the IP header, we obviously have it in cache, so summing it isn't expensive.
 It's also rather short.